-Most women think that PCOS and obesity have many components in common.
-However, this is a clear misconception, and more notably, 50% women diagnosed with PCOS are underweight or weigh normally.
+Most women think that obesity and polycystic ovary syndrome have many components in common.
+However, this is a clear misconception, and more notably, 50% of women diagnosed with PCOS are underweight or weigh normally.

 It is important to get the concept of “lean”.
 The Body Mass Index is a key index for relating weight to height.
 BMI is a person’s weight in kilograms (kg) divided by his or her height in meters squared.